jtviegas/bashutils/README.md

 ![release](https://github.com/jtviegas/bashutils/workflows/release/badge.svg?branch=master)
 # bashutils
-bash scripting utils include file - how to use an `helper.sh` script powered by a `.bashutils` include file loaded with handy functions
+bash scripting utils include file

+...or how to use an `helper.sh` script powered by a `.bashutils` include file loaded with handy functions

 ## usage